cooks working in a ghost kitchen

 The business model involves serving customers ordering their meals remotely, either through a website, application, or third-party platform.

-Ghost restaurants can also offer a point of sale and online ordering systems that feature popular delivery platforms.
+Virtual restaurants can also offer a point of sale and online ordering systems that feature popular delivery platforms.
 Starting a delivery platform ghost kitchen is significantly cheaper than brick-and-mortar setups.
 Nonetheless, food, labor, delivery, packaging, and operational costs are still part of the venture.

 How Do Ghost Kitchens Work?